 Hacking for social good

 Using Google Compute Engine’s virtual machines, the team deployed a Flask script that integrates Twilio’s voice services with Google’s Speech-to-Text and Text-to-Speech APIs to create a proxy, or middleman, between voice and text communication.
-They also deployed a second virtual machine running a Flask script that uses the Facebook Messenger API and the Google Hangouts API to send and receive written messages.
+They also deployed a second virtual machine running a Flask script that uses the Facebook Messenger API and the Google Meet API to send and receive written messages.

 The app redirects incoming texts and calls to a new phone number linked to a chat app, converting text-to-speech and speech-to-text so that “one person can speak and hear while the other can type and read, all in real time,” says Aharoni.

 Google Cloud Platform (GCP) enabled the APIs to work together so incoming and outgoing messages could be processed seamlessly.
 According to Aboodi, they wanted a platform that would be “easy to use, that had many solutions in one place, and good funding we could benefit from.
 GCP is a great tool, especially for students, to build something on your own.”

 With an initial grant in GCP Education credits, the team built a demo in just twelve hours and demonstrated it to a live audience at the hackathon, where it was awarded Second Place overall and Best Hack for Social Good.

 What’s next for Nagish